 Once your application has been approved, you will be notified.
 You will need to accept or decline your grant.
 Once accepted we will pay the funds to you as soon as practicable to your nominated bank account.

 We need to make an application on behalf of our staff, how do we do that?

-You need to register your organisation in the grants portal first.
+Organisations will already be registered on the grants portal from previous years.
+You will need to add new trainees to your organisation profile.
 Then you can make an application on behalf of your employees who meet the criteria.

-What type of information do I need to know to prepare the application of behalf of others?
+What type of information do I need to know to prepare the application on behalf of others?

-You will need to know their first and last name, and email address, and the location of where they work.
-(This will be matched against our existing list of approved students).
+You will need to know their first and last name, email address, and the location of where they work.
+This will be matched against our existing list of approved students.

 I have students working at different locations, what does this mean?